US Prisons Called a Coronavirus ‘Tinderbox’

 Christopher Blackwell, 38, is serving a 45-year sentence for murder and robbery at a facility in Washington state, which has the most novel coronavirus deaths in the country.

-In an article published by The Marshall Project, which advocates for criminal justice reform, Blackwell said he was “not surprised” to learn last week that a prison employee had tested positive for COVID-19.
+In an article published by The Marshall Project, which advocates for criminal-justice reform, Blackwell said he was “not surprised” to learn last week that a prison employee had tested positive for COVID-19.

 He said he was not reassured by the response of the Washington State Reformatory authorities.